vernak2539/chrome-extension-google-doc-default-zoom/docs/store-listing.md

 If you'd like to help me translate this for languages other than English, please reach out!!

-Note: My first extension and still working on it.
-I primarily do work on a Mac, so if there are problems on other platforms, please submit an issue.
-I'll try to figure something out

 ## Spanish (es)

 ¿Cansado de tener que cambiar el zoom en tus Aplicaciones de Google Workspace cuando se cargan por primera vez porque el texto es demasiado pequeño?
 Bueno, esto debería ayudar.